 Please note however that our yields data for Ukraine is now very old.
 They were last updated in January 2007, and the recent price rises mean that these figures may no longer be accurate.

-Capital Gains: Capital gains are taxed at a flat rate of 1%.
-The sale of buildings or premises is also subject to 17% VAT.
+Capital Gains: Capital gains gains realized by nonresidents from selling real estate property are generally taxed at 18%.
+The sale of buildings or premises is also subject to 20% VAT.

 Inheritance: Inheritance tax is imposed at a flat rate of 30% if the successor is a nonresident and the benefactor of Ukrainian property is also a nonresident.